zoho/zomoji-web-library/README.md

 # zomoji-web-library
-This library can change this ":curious:"
+This library can convert this ":curious:"

 into this